adap/flower/examples/embedded-devices/README.md

    sudo cp /etc/fstab /etc/fstab.bak
    echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab
    ```
-   Please noted using swap as if it was RAM comes with a large penalty in terms of data movement.
+   Please note using swap as if it was RAM comes with a large penalty in terms of data movement.

 ## Setting up a Jetson Xavier-NX

 > These steps have been validated for a Jetson Xavier-NX Dev Kit.
 An identical setup is needed for a Jetson Nano once you get ssh access to it (i.e. jumping straight to point `4` below).
 For instructions on how to setup these devices please refer to the "getting started guides" for [Jetson Nano](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).

 1. **Install JetPack 5.1.2 on your Jetson device**
-   *  Download the JetPack 5.1.2 image from [NVIDIA-embedded](https://developer.nvidia.com/embedded/jetpack-sdk-512), note that you might need a NVIDIA developer account.
+   *  Download the JetPack 5.1.2 image from [NVIDIA-embedded](https://developer.nvidia.com/embedded/jetpack-sdk-512), note that you might need an NVIDIA developer account.
 You can find the download link under the `SD Card Image Method` section on NVIDIA's site.
 This image comes with Docker pre-installed as well as PyTorch+Torchvision and TensorFlow compiled with GPU support.

    * Extract the image (~18GB and named `sd-blob.img`) and flash it onto the uSD card using [balenaEtcher](https://www.balena.io/etcher/) (or equivalent).

-2. **Follow [the instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit) to setup the device.** The first time you boot your Xavier-NX you should plug it to a display in order to complete the installation process.
+2. **Follow [the instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit) to set up the device.** The first time you boot your Xavier-NX you should plug it into a display to complete the installation process.
 After that, a display is no longer needed for this example but you could still use it instead of connecting to your device over ssh.

 3. **Setup Docker**: Docker comes pre-installed with the Ubuntu image provided by NVIDIA.
-But for convinience we will create a new user group and add our user to it (with the idea of not having to use `sudo` for every command involving docker (e.g. `docker run`, `docker ps`, etc)).
+But for convenience, we will create a new user group and add our user to it (with the idea of not having to use `sudo` for every command involving docker (e.g. `docker run`, `docker ps`, etc)).
 More details about what this entails can be found in the [Docker documentation](https://docs.docker.com/engine/install/linux-postinstall/).
 You can achieve this by doing:

    ```bash
    sudo usermod -aG docker $USER